 5. Nikon AF-P 10-20mm

-- Wide-angle view and close focusing that enables you to be creative with your subjects.
+- A wide-angle view and close focus enable you to be creative with your subjects.

-- The minimum focus distance of 0.8 feet that delivers beautiful photos and videos in any environment.
+- The minimum focus distance of 0.8 feet delivers beautiful photos and videos in any environment.

 - Compact, lightweight and durable design that’s great for outdoor sessions

-- Minimum autofocus stepping motor ideal for video indoors and outdoors recordings.
+- Minimum autofocus stepping motor ideal for video indoor and outdoor recordings.